TRADITIONAL VERSION (cont)

 Also – better quality food, vitamins, medicine, household products….

-Psychological : external protection from prejudice, bullying, taunting…. and internally – eliminating all forms of cruel self-talk, negative projections & victimhood
+• Psychological : external protection from prejudice, bullying, taunting, teasing …. and internally – eliminating all forms of cruel self-talk, negative projections & victimhood

-Emotional : being free of verbal abuse, emotional blackmail, threats of abandonment……
+• Emotional : being free of verbal abuse, emotional blackmail, threats of abandonment, silence as punishment……

-Spiritual: a close connection to Higher Power, trusting in the safety of faith in an unsure world
+• Spiritual: a close connection with Higher Power, trusting in the safety of faith in an unsure world

 “Adults require the same basic needs fulfilled – as children – before the next level becomes a priority.
-Many people spend their entire lives looking for employment & financial resources, without ever feeling the desire to express themselves artistically or be recognized by their peers for social contributions.
+Many people spend their entire lives looking for employment & financial resources, without ever having the desire to express themselves artistically or be recognized by their peers for social contributions.”

-But art lessons may not be the best choice if one is struggling with money issues, lack of employment or the possibility of loosing ones home – & it’s unlikely that imagination, social contributions, inventions or other achievement will be priorities (#4 & 5)
+So things like art lessons may not be the best choice if one is struggling with money issues, lack of employment or the possibility of losing one’s home.
+And it’s unlikely that imagination, social contributions, inventions or other achievement will be their priorities (#4 & 5)

 ✦ The Pyramid hierarchy does not negate being able to enjoy some things from higher levels unless we have all of the elements below it in place, only that a sense of fulfillment won’t occur until that happens.

-If someone is constantly chasing esteem & respect, chances are they’re not very concerned with morality & truth (#5), only on their own situation & needs.
-They might have some interest in those qualities, but their sense of fulfillment will come when the previous levels are sufficiently met, such as being respected & admired.
+If someone is constantly chasing esteem & respect, chances are they’re not very concerned with morality & truth (#5), only about their own situation & needs.
+They might have some interest in those qualities, but their sense of fulfillment will come when the previous levels are sufficiently met – if at all – such as being respected & admired.

 By noticing where each member of the family is on Maslow’s Pyramid, parents can more easily address the needs of their children, & mates can help each other move to a higher level of personal fulfillment.
 Likewise, couples have to feels safe with each other before they can move into true intimacy & sexual fulfillment (#3 & 4).